Launch Tasks from Tasks

 The worker_client function performs the same task as get_client, but is implemented as a context manager.
 Using worker_client as a context manager ensures proper cleanup on the worker.

-from dask.distributed import worker_client
+from dask.distributed import Client, worker_client

 def fib(n):